LLNL/RAJA/docs/sphinx/user_guide/tutorial/gaussSeidel.rst

   * RAJA reduction type

 In this example, we revisit the boundary value problem in the :ref:`jacobi-label` example.
 Here, we solve the problem using a Red-Black Gauss-Sidel iteration scheme.
 The standard Gauss-Sidel method must execute sequentially to be correct; i.e., to avoid data races where, say, a black value update is to be computed but not all its contributing red values in the stencil have been updated yet.
-However, parallism may be exposed by coloring the interior grid points as shown in the figure.
+However, parallelism may be exposed by coloring the interior grid points as shown in the figure.

 .. image:: ../figures/redblackGS.png
    :scale: 10 %
    :align: center

 In particular, we can update the red points in parallel since the stencil contributions to them are the black points.
 Then, we can update black points in parallel, and so on.
 Before we move from one color to the next, all points for the current color must be updated.